-Two sons of an Oregon lumberjack preacher come of age during the Vietnam War.
+Two sons of an Oregon preacher come of age during the Vietnam War.
 The firstborn becomes a soldier, the younger a conscientious objector.
 After the war, the younger gains advantage as his older brother is crippled by battlefield flashbacks.
-Against the odds, the younger searches for a way to bridge the antagonism that divides them― before it is too late.
-Based on the author’s life.
+It is then that the younger hears a mysterious voice that gives him an amazing way to bridge the antagonism that divides them― but he must act before it is too late.
+This rewrite reveals the terrible buried secret driving the older brother’s post traumatic stress syndrome, details not contained in the original version.

 5 Star Reviews